From 6 April 2025: SMP £187.18/week

 How long do I need to work to qualify for SMP?

-You must have worked for your employer for 26 weeks by the qualifying week (15th week before the due date) and earn at least £125/week on average.
+You must have worked for your employer for 26 weeks by the qualifying week and earn at least £125 per week on average.

 What if I don’t qualify for SMP?

-You may qualify for Maternity Allowance — up to £187.18/week for 39 weeks.
-You can choose your highest-earning 13 weeks from the 66 weeks before your due date.
+You may qualify for Maternity Allowance, up to £187.18 per week for 39 weeks, based on your highest-earning 13 weeks in the 66 weeks before your due date.

 Do I have to repay maternity pay if I don’t return to the NHS?